jahnavi-sh/diabetes_prediction/README.md

 SVM chooses the extreme points/vectors that help in creating the hyperplane.
 These extreme points are called support vectors and therefore the algorithm is called support vector machine.

+Libraries used in the project -

 NumPy

 It is a python library used for working with arrays.
 It has functions for working in the domain of linear algebra, fourier transform, and matrices.
 It is the fundamental package for scientific computing with python.
 NumPy stands for numerical python.

 NumPy is preferred because it is faster than traditional python lists.
 It has supporting functions that make working with ndarray very easy.
 Arrays are frequently used where speed and resources are very important.
 NumPy arrays are faster because it is stored at one continuous place in memory unlike lists, so processes can access and manipulate them very efficiently.
 This is locality of reference in computer science.

 Pandas -

 Pandas is made for working with relational or labelled data both easily and intuitively.
 It provides various data structures and operations for manipulating numerical data and time series.

 It has a lot of advantages like -
-Fast and efficient for manipulating and analyzing data Data from different file objects can be loaded
+1. Fast and efficient for manipulating and analyzing data
+2. Data from different file objects can be loaded
-Easy handling of missing data in data preprocessing Size mutability
+3. Easy handling of missing data in data preprocessing
+4. Size mutability
-Easy dataset merging and joining
+5. Easy dataset merging and joining
-Flexible reshaping and pivoting of datasets
+6. Flexible reshaping and pivoting of datasets
-Gives time-series functionality
+7. Gives time-series functionality

 Pandas is built on top of NumPy library.
 That means that a lot of structures of NumPy are used or replicated in Pandas.
 The data produced by pandas are often used as input for plotting functions of Matplotlib, statistical analysis in SciPy, and machine learning algorithms in Scikit-learn.

 Scikit-Learn -

 It provides efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.
 It has numerous machine learning, pre-processing, cross validation, and visualization algorithms.

 Data preprocessing -

 This is done because there is a huge amount of medical data we are dealing with here.
 So we need to standardize so that it all lies in the same range and can be easily fed to the machine learning algorithm.
 StandardScaler scales the data to a variance of 1 after the mean is reduced to 0.

 Exploratory data analysis -

 Exploratory data analysis is the process of performing initial investigation on the data to discover patterns or spot anomalies.
 It is done to test the hypothesis and to check assumptions with the help of summary statistics and graphical representations.

 ‘describe()’ method returns description of data in DataFrame.
 It tells us the following information for each column -